Richard B. Spencer: Donald Trump

 Spencer supported Donald Trump in the 2016 presidential election.
 Following Trump's appointment of Steve Bannon as chief White House strategist and senior counselor, Spencer said Bannon would be in "the best possible position" to influence policy.

 By 2018, however, Spencer had distanced himself from Trump, saying on Twitter that "the Trump moment is over, and it's time for us to move on."
 The Southern Poverty Law Center reported that, around the same time, the white nationalist movement as a whole was dissatisfied with Trump's presidency, particularly because they believed Trump had failed to put a stop to non-white immigration into the US.

 In a July 2019 interview on CNN, he called Trump's tweet about four congresswomen (telling them to "go back" to where they came from) "meaningless", as he believed Trump was practicing a "con game" in not clearly developing a white nationalist agenda.
-He stated that Trump was merely providing "tweets that are meaningless and cheap and express the kind of sentiments you might hear from your drunk uncle while he's watching [Sean] Hannity."
+He stated that Trump was merely providing "tweets that are meaningless and cheap and express the kind of sentiments you might hear from your drunk uncle while he's watching Hannity."

 In 2020, following the assassination of Iranian general Qasem Soleimani, Spencer said that he regretted voting for Trump.
 In August of that year, Spencer said he would be voting for Joe Biden and the straight Democratic ticket in the 2020 election.
 "The MAGA/Alt-Right moment is over.
 I made mistakes; Trump is an obvious disaster; but mainly the paradigm contained flaws that we now are able to perceive.
 And it needs to end," Spencer wrote.
 "So be patient.
 We'll have another day in the sun.
 We need to recover and return in a new form."
 The Biden campaign renounced his support.

 Spencer endorsed Kamala Harris in the 2024 presidential election, claiming that "Donald Trump and the MAGA movement bring nothing but stupidity and chaos" and that he realised "if we fully implement what they [Trump and his allies] are talking about, it's going to be a catastrophe for everyone".